 As far as the contemporary record goes, that is it.

+Why, then is the image of the clown-faced Elizabeth so popular?
 Where, then, does the image of the painted Elizabeth come from?
 Why, when we picture the queen in her dotage, do our minds turn to Glenda Jackson lost beneath an inch of white matte, Margot Robbie rendered unrecognisable under ‘clownface’, or even the younger Cate Blanchett assuming virginity by means of a paintbrush dipped in whitewash being liberally swept over her?

 The answer appears to lie in the Victorian period, which first turned its attention to Elizabeth’s later years.
 Throughout earlier eras, we see Elizabeth depicted in artwork, from paintings to woodcuts to engravings, as ageless: Robert Smirke’s 1806 erotically charged Interview Between Elizabeth and Essex, for example, shows the doomed earl bursting into the chamber of a veritable nymph.
 To the Victorians, Elizabeth was a more problematic animal: an elderly virgin quite different to their own grandmother of Europe, depictions of her increasingly tended towards the ghastly and the haggard.
 Largely, we can thank the legacy of the Victorians and their desire to smear the queen (literally and figuratively) by connecting her with the worst excesses of vanity culled from the wider historical record of extravagance, luxurious extremes, and the arabesque.
 Unfortunately, their painting of the queen has routinely become established fact.
 Thus, it is not unusual to find entire chapters of history books (by excellent historians) devoted to Elizabeth’s use of cosmetics, and often going further in explaining the perceived political function behind them (having swallowed the tales that she had painted herself to outlandish extremes, historians’ attention simply turned to why: was it to hide scars left by her bout of smallpox in 1562?
 Was it to deny the passage of time?
 Was it part of a widespread fashion?
 All questions that needn’t have been asked without that unfounded association of Venetian ceruse with the queen).
 Remarkably, we can therefore trace the history of the queen’s use of heavy white makeup as firstly part of an emerging Gothic tradition to be sneered or appalled at; to an established truth of the queen’s self-fashioning; to part of post-modern analyses of her rule.
 All of this, however, is based on not a whisper about her use of makeup by anyone who actually saw her and reported on her appearance.